benjamin051000/Obsidian-F22/ML/HiPerGator Tutorial.md

 - If you get memory errors, you probably have multiple notebook kernels open.
 	- Shut some of them down to free up memory

+- Tip: Just put everything in `/blue` rather than ~ especially if using git
+	- Home dir has a snapshot feature, but git negates that